tuf75588/github-activity-monitor/README.md

 - [x] Establish Authentication via react-netlify-identity

-You can view a live deployment of this application here [here](https://react-github1.netlify.com/)
+You can view a live deployment of this application [here](https://react-github1.netlify.com/)